sigstore/timestamp-authority/release/README.md

 # Release

-This directory contain the files and scripts to run a cosign release.
+This directory contain the files and scripts to run a timestamp release.

 # Cutting a timestamp Release